Jacob van der Kerckhoven

 Jacob van der Kerckhoven (or Jacques van de Kerckhoven), known in Italy as Giacomo da Castello (1636/1637 – after 1712), was a Flemish painter.
-After training in Antwerp, he was active in the Veneto region in Italy.
+After training in Antwerp, he was active in the Republic of Venice.
 He was one of the most prominent still life and animal specialists active in the Veneto territory around the start of the 18th century.

 Life

 Jacob van der Kerckhoven was likely born in Antwerp in 1636 or 1637.
-He was registered at the Antwerp Guild of Saint Luke as a pupil of Jan Fyt in the year 1649-1650.
+He was registered at the Antwerp Guild of Saint Luke as a pupil of Jan Fyt in the year 1649–1650.
 Jan Fyt was one of the leading still life and animal painters active in Flanders at the time.

 Jacob van der Kerckhoven moved to Italy where he was first recorded in Venice in 1683.
 He changed his name to Giacomo da Castello after the Venetian district in which he lived.
 He became a very successful painter of still lifes with live animals and many of his works are listed in Venetian inventories from the 17th to 19th centuries.
 He became the court painter of the Doge of Venice.
 He was also patronized by English aristocrats on their Grand Tour such as John Cecil, 5th Earl of Exeter who commissioned in 1684 four paintings from van der Kerckhoven while in Padua (now in the collection of Burghley House, Lincolnshire, England).

-He was active in Vincenza for several years.
+He was active in Vicenza for several years.
 It is likely that he visited Rome and perhaps Naples since his work shows stylistic links with Michelangelo Cerquozzi and Michele Pace del Campidoglio.
 He was the teacher of Giovanni Agostino Cassana.
 From 1685 until 1712 he was registered at the Academy of Venice (Fraglia dei Pittori).